-I believe the Big Bang because it’s the closest thing we got to matching our present observations…NOT because I BELIEVE the Big Bang Theory.
+I believe the Big Bang Theory because it is the closest thing we got to matching our present observations.
+NOT because I BELIEVE the Big Bang Theory.
 I feel gravity every day, and I don’t need science to believe it exists.
-I know the difference in between metal and water.
+I know the difference between metal and water.
 I don’t need science to appreciate the difference.
 Science is required to understand space.
-Science is also necessary to comprehend how our heart beats, but science isn’t unattainable to enjoy what our heartbeat gives us.
+Science is also necessary to comprehend how our heartbeats, but science isn’t unattainable to enjoy what our heartbeat gives us.
 Likewise, science isn’t needed to enjoy our home, the space beyond our atmosphere, starting with our Solar System.

 But what do I mean by appreciation?
 Does this mean you should be in awe of our grand and beautiful universe?
 Most lovers of stars and planets believe so.
 There are problems with this approach.
 For starters, it frames the universe as a far away, unattainable, inaccessible place.
 It’s similar to the woman on the cover of a Glamour magazine whose primary purpose is to look unattainable.

 I’d instead take a selfy, get 200 likes and feel like I am the universe.
-Or we rather are one of the guys giving our Facebook friend her hundreds of likes as opposed to looking at some random woman on a magazine cover.
+Or maybe I am one of the guys giving my Facebook friend one of her hundreds of equals as opposed to looking at some random woman on a magazine cover.
 At least with the Facebook girl, we got a chance, we can slide in the DM, they are accessible.
 Social media has made our world smaller accessible.
 Space remains foreign, hard to do, and inaccessible.

-Another problem with this approach is that you can make those claims and I’m at least halfway interested.
+Another problem with this approach is that you can make those claims, and I’m at least halfway interested.
 What’s next?
 Those claims have to be backed up.
-People like to feel, touch, see and hear things.
+People like to feel, touch, see, and hear things.
 Well, what’s the best way to see the majesty of the universe?
 That’s through a telescope.
 How many people own a telescope?
 How many people plan to own a telescope?
-How many people have to money, desire or patience to put one together.
-I’d rather spend that hard earned cash on a lady friend at the bar.
+How many people have to money, desire, or patience to put one together.
+I’d rather spend that hard-earned cash on a lady friend at the bar.